We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Minor vaginal cuts and tears are common and often occur when a person is removing body hair or engaging in sexual activity.
-People with certain hormonal, skin, and immune conditions may be more likely to get vaginal cuts or tears.
+Minor vaginal tears and cuts are common and often occur when a person is removing body hair or engaging in sexual activity.
+Some conditions make a person more likely to get vaginal cuts or tears.

 Minor vaginal wounds are usually harmless, but they may cause mild pain and discomfort for a day or two before they heal, particularly during urination and bathing or showering.
 Some minor cuts or tears may also bleed lightly for a short period.